Crocus: History

 The crocus was well known to the ancients, being described at least as early as Theophrastus (c.
 371 – c.
 287 BC), and was introduced into Britain by the Romans, where the saffron crocus was used as a dyestuff.
 It was reintroduced into Western Europe by the Crusaders.
 The crocus is mentioned in mediaeval and later herbals, one of the earliest being the 14th century Tractatus de Herbis.
 William Turner (1548) states that the crocus is referred to as saffron in English, implying that only C. sativus was known at that time.
 However, by 1597 John Gerard writes of "sundry sorts" and uses the term saffron and crocus as interchangeable.
-He included both spring and autumn flowering crocus, but distinguished Wild Saffron (Crocus) from Meadow Saaffron (Colchicum).
+He included both spring and autumn flowering crocus, but distinguished Wild Saffron (Crocus) from Meadow Saffron (Colchicum).
 He described eleven forms.
 Some of his specimens were obtained from Clusius.
 In the following century, John Parkinson in a more detailed account was more careful to include separate chapters for Colchicum, with the common name of meadow saffron, from Crocus or saffron.
 Parkinson (1656) states that there are "divers sorts of saffrons" describing 27 spring flowering plants and 4 autumn flowering ones, pointing out that only one of those was the true saffron crocus, which he called Crocus verus sativus autumnalis.
 Similar accounts are found in continental European herbals, including those of l'Obel in Flanders (1576) and Besler's Hortus Eystettensis in Bavaria (1613).